 The parade will begin at approximately 9:30 a.m. with a military funeral procession.
 Grand Marshal and parade groups to follow.

-A Remembrance Ceremony will take place on the lawn of the Dearborn Historical Museum at noon.
+A Remembrance Ceremony will take place on the lawn of the Dearborn Historical Museum's McFadden Ross House,915 S. Brady St, at noon.
 The public is welcome to attend.

 We are excited to announce that this year’s lead marching band is none other than the “Governor’s Own” 126th Army Band of the Michigan National Guard!

-We are pleased to invite military and veterans groups, marching bands, community groups and school groups from Dearborn and neighboring communities to apply to participate in our 97th annual parade.
+We are pleased to have many military and veterans groups, marching bands, community groups, and school groups from Dearborn and neighboring communities registered to participate in our 97th annual parade.
+Applications to participate in the parade are now closed.

-If preferred, paper participant applications and hold harmless agreements may be picked up from the Dearborn Administrative Center.
+Hold harmless agreements are available at the link above or they may be picked up from the Dearborn Administrative Center.

 Opportunities to support our 97th Annual Memorial Day Parade can be found HERE.